So How DO You Get Top Market Value When You Sell?

 - Try to be impartial.
 Unfortunately, the “market” isn’t interested in what you originally paid for your home, or how much you need to sell it for to buy your next home.
-As well, your home may have features that you value, but which actually reduce its market value by limiting the number of potential buyers who would be interested in buying it.
+As well, your home may have features that you value, but which actually reduce its market value by limiting the number of potential buyers who’d be interested in buying it.

 - Remember why you are selling.
 Do you want to sell or do you need to sell?
 Is a faster sale important to you?

 - Consider the market itself.
-Are area home prices trending up, down or levelling off?
+Are area home prices trending up, down or leveling off?
 Is there still a lot of listing inventory with high days-on-market numbers?
 Doing your own online research here at RoyalCity.com will help keep you informed.

 Price Your Home To Sell When Its Market Exposure And Buyer Interest Are Highest

-As noted in Strategically Pricing Your Property – 1, the key to getting top market value for your home is to avoid overpricing it such that you get few showings or serious offers; and at the same time, avoid underpricing it such that you get a lot of showings and undermarket offers.
+As noted in Strategically Pricing Your Property – 1, the key to getting top market value for your home is to avoid overpricing it such that you get few showings or serious offers; and at the same time, avoid underpricing it such that you get lots of showings and undermarket offers.

 Real estate sales analysis has repeatedly shown that you’re likely to get top market value if you sell when your home has its greatest market exposure, buyer interest and showing activity.
 With the exception of hot sellers’ markets, this generally occurs about 2-5 weeks after you list your property, as depicted in the Activity-To-Time-On-Market diagram below.

 So timing is crucial to getting top dollar.
 Ideally, you need to price it so you get a firm offer during weeks 2-5 of the listing.
-This, in turn, means that you need to price your home realistically right from the beginning.
+This, in turn, means that you need to price you home realistically right from the beginning.

 The Dangers Of Overpricing Your Property At The Time You List

 The strategy of overpricing your home when you list – knowing that you can reduce the price later – might seem to make sense at first glance.
 However, it seldom works.
-In fact, sellers who overprice their homes and then reduce the price one or more times often get less than they would’ve if they had priced it realistically from the start.
+In fact, sellers who overprice their homes and then reduce the price one or more times often get less than they would’ve if they’d priced it realistically from the start.
 As depicted in the following Sale-Price-To-Time-On-Market diagram, this may mean that you actually get less than market value.